stanfordpython/python-assignments/assign0/README.md

 # Program Specifications

-This assignment consists of three parts: (1) Coconut Computation, (2) The Cheese Shop, and (3) The Bridge of Death.
+This assignment consists of three parts:

+1. Coconut-Carrying Capacities,
+2. The Cheese Shop, and
+3. The Bridge of Death.

-As a useful reminder, the interactive interpreter is your best friend!
-Use it heavily while experimenting and exploring Python.
+As a reminder, the interactive interpreter is your best friend!
+Use it heavily when experimenting with and exploring Python.

-## Coconut Computation
+## Coconut-Carrying Capacities

 Before anything else, watch [this three-minute video](https://www.youtube.com/watch?v=zqtS9xyl0f4) on Youtube.
 The transcript can be found [here](http://www.montypython.net/scripts/HG-cocoscene.php).

 We're going to help the guards out and compute whether a collection of swallows can carry a collection of coconuts between them.
-We know that "a five ounce bird could not carry a one pound coconut.", and we will assume that a 5.5 ounce bird can carry a one pound coconut.
+We know that "a five ounce bird could not carry a one pound coconut," so we will assume that a 5.5 ounce bird can carry a one pound coconut.
 More specifically, we will assume that every 5.5 ounces of bird can carry one pound of coconut.

-Create a file named `coconuts.py`, in which we will write our program.
+Create a file named `coconuts.py` in which we will write our program.
 In this portion of the assignment, we will ask the user for two numbers: the total ounces of birds that are carrying coconuts, and the total weight in pounds of the coconuts.

 Prompt the user for the number of ounces of bird by asking: `"How many ounces of swallows are carrying the coconuts? "`.
 Prompt the user for the number of pounds of coconut by asking: `"How many pounds of coconuts are there? "`.
 Remember to convert these values to `float`s!
-You can assume that the user input is formmated correctly.
+You can assume that the user input is formatted correctly.

 If the total number of ounces of birds divided by the number of pounds of coconuts is at least 5.5 (including the value 5.5), then we will print out `"Yes!
 Carrying the coconuts is possible."`.
 Otherwise, print out `"No. Carrying the coconuts is impossible."`

 ### Sample Runs

-Your program should be able to emulate the following sample runs.
-Make sure to activate your virtual environment before executing these lines of code!
+Your program should be able to emulate the following sample runs. *Make sure to activate your virtual environment before executing these lines of code!*

 ```
 (cs41-env)$ python3 coconuts.py
 How many ounces of birds are carrying the coconuts?
 5
 How many pounds of coconuts are there?
 1
-No. Carrying the coconuts is impossible
+No. Carrying the coconuts is impossible.

 (cs41-env)$ python3 coconuts.py
 How many ounces of birds are carrying the coconuts?
 6.2